On this page:

-All pregnant people, regardless of vaccination history, should receive the Tdap vaccine in each pregnancy.
+All pregnant people, regardless of vaccination history, should receive the Tdap vaccine between 27 and 32 weeks gestation in each pregnancy.
 The Tdap vaccine protects against tetanus, diphtheria, and pertussis.
 Pregnant people should also get a flu shot during flu season.
 The COVID-19 vaccine is also recommended for pregnant people who don’t have contraindications.
 For more information about pregnancy and the COVID-19 vaccine click here or discuss with your primary care provider or a public health nurse.

 For more information:

 Pregnancy, prenatal care and your health

 Timiskaming Health Unit has a number of resources available to provide you with helpful & up to date information about pregnancy and how to care for a newborn.

 Services we offer for families expecting a baby:

 These classes help prepare expecting parents in feeling more confident about labor and delivery.
 The topics covered aim to help you feel prepared for the upcoming months.
 Classes are for expectant parents and their partner/ support person and are available online.
 Contact an HBHC nurse to get more information.

 Healthy Babies Healthy Children (HBHC) offers a free home visiting program that supports pregnant people and families with children 0-6 years of age.
 The service is provided by a Public Health Nurse (PHN) and a Family Resource Worker (FRW).
 Together with the family, they work on goals, such as pregnancy and birth, positive parenting, healthy relationships, bonding with your child, growth and development, breastfeeding, and so much more.
 The PHN and FRW also help families connect with other services and programs in the community.